 Experts will tell you that hiccups are a myoclonus of the diaphragm, that results in an abrupt rush of air into the lungs.
 You get them when the vagus nerve, which runs from the brain to the abdomen, is irritated.
 They are most commonly the result of digestive disturbances.

 Well that’s just crazy talk–everyone knows hiccups are caused by gremlins.

-They think they’re smarter than you because they have years of medical training, or they’ve read books, or they’ve never been described as “bat crap crazy” by a certified mental health professional.
+They think they’re smarter because they have years of medical training, or they’ve read books, or they’ve never been described as “bat crap crazy” by a certified mental health professional.

-But now you have hiccups, how do you get rid of them?
+But now you have hiccups–how do you get rid of them?

-Punching someone in the face: While there are several perfectly sound reasons for punching someone in the face, curing hiccups is not one of them.
+Punching someone in the face: while there are several perfectly sound reasons for punching someone in the face, curing hiccups is not one of them.

 - A spoonful of peanut butter: this will actually give you hiccups if you don’t have them.
 If you already have hiccups, and you eat a spoonful of peanut butter, your esophagus will explode.

 - Drinking a glass of water while standing on your head: this is something made up by your friends so they can take your picture and post it on Instagram.

 Inhaling paprika: your friends are cruel liars.